insolar/insolar/docs/source/architecture.rst

   * node activation and deactivation protocols with the list of currently active nodes and blacklisted ones;
   * real-time detection protocols of execution fraud.

-* A special :term:`domain` that is stored by the cloud itself and carries rigid configuration and rules such as:
+* A special :term:`domain` that is stored by the cloud itself and carries rigid configuration and rules, such as:

   * procedures for registering and deregistering nodes;
   * postexecution fraud detection procedures;